Yogesh-Prabu/Car-Dekho_Used-Car-Price-Prediction/README.md

 # Car Dekho Price Prediction Project

 ## Project Overview
 This project involves developing a predictive model for used car prices based on detailed attributes provided by the CarDekho dataset.
-The workflow spans from data structuring and cleaning through to feature engineering, preprocessing, visualization, and model training, culminating in a Flask web application for real-time predictions.
+The workflow spans from data structuring and cleaning through to feature engineering, preprocessing, visualization, and model training, culminating in a Streamlit web application for real-time predictions.

 ## Table of Contents
 - [Installation](#installation)